smyousuf14/OpenGL-Shading_Teacup/README.md

 - **Per-vertex lighting**
 - **Faster** but **less precise**
 - Lighting calculations in **vertex shader**
+- First step is to calculate the normal vectors for each vertex of the polygon (triangle)
+- Then, using the normals, you calculate the lighting at each vertex, taking into account the light source and material properties of the surface
+- The shading is done per vertex and then interpolated accross the triangle (during rasterization).
+For each pixel, the colour is calculated based on the weighted average of the colors at the vertices, depending on the pixel's position relative to the vertices.
+- Finally, the interpolated colors are assigned to the corresponding pixels, and the image is rendered on the screen.

 ```glsl
 // Example vertex shader code